 They sang their best known hits with a joyous freshness, each familiar song revealed anew.
 They also made time for an acoustic selection from Songs Our Daddy Taught Us, referencing their previous appearance at the venue.

 I went with my cousin – another Phil – several years older than me, and able to remember the Everlys the first time round.
 If anyone tells you nostalgia ain’t what it used to be, they haven’t met Phil: he is capable of being nostalgic for lunch by teatime.
-But when the Everly Brothers completed an exquisite, tender version of All I Have To Do Is Dream, I had to admit that (cousin) Phil’s Welsh-accented roar of ecstatic approval was entirely appropriate.
+But when the Everly Brothers completed an exquisite, tender version of All I Have To Do Is Dream, cousin Phil’s Welsh-accented roar of ecstatic approval was entirely appropriate.

 Throughout the song the brothers looked at each other with an intense fondness.
 Singing close harmony of course requires them to keep each other in view, but this was something much more.
 The years of bitterness melted away as they rediscovered their love for each other, and their love for singing together.
 Two voices, no more than pleasant individually, coming together to produce something sublime.
 And we were there to witness this joyful reconciliation.